Back

 What do you hope HCA will achieve in the next 5-10 years?

-The Human Genome Project resulted in a huge and widely used database, like ENSEMBL, I want the same for HCA.
+The Human Genome Project resulted in a huge and widely used database, like Ensembl, I want the same for HCA.
 A resource that will be immensely valuable for the entire HCA community, accessible to everyone.
 I could see it used a bit like a Google map, where people would navigate, find out about individual cells, what they are, where they are, what they do, and how they communicate with their neighbours.

 Photo Credit: Wellcome Sanger Institute, GRL